fsdevphil/start-dev/README.md

 - Semantics over presention (a11y and seo)
 - Don't over-nest lists - max 2 levels
 - Use semantic elements (a11y and seo)
+- Use the most specific element that fits
 - Only use `<div>`s for non-semantic grouping
 - Use semantic `class` names